Achyut-sudo/hello_world/README.md

 machine learning
 aerodynamics
-at the end of 4 years of my engineering degree i want to get selected at Mit for Msc.
+at the end of 4 years of my engineering degree i want to get selected at Mit for Msc. i am thinking of doing ms in applied physics and computer science from mit